Ssantiago8/Ssantiago8/README.md

 Web developer
 -------------

 I started my coding journey by learning HTML, where I got my first taste of web development.
 From there, I dived into Java and gained a solid foundation in programming logic.
 As I progressed, I ventured into the front-end technologies that power web applications, including HTML, CSS, JavaScript, and Stylus.
 Recently, I've completed my mastery of the commonly used back-end languages like Node.js, JavaScript, Jest, and TypeScript.
-This has enabled me to build robust and efficient server-side applications.
+This has enabled me to efficient server-side applications.

 * 🌍  I'm based in Bogota, Colombia
 * ✉️  You can contact me at [santipoveda53@hotmail.com](mailto:santipoveda53@hotmail.com)